 Autism Care Demonstration

-Once families have enrolled in EFMP and ECHO, they can use the Autism Care Demonstration (ACD) benefit.
-ACD is a program under TRICARE that allows families to access ABA services for their children with autism.
-Currently, children need to have an autism diagnosis given by a diagnosing specialist (see a full list of qualifying providers here) to qualify for ABA services.
-If a general physician or Primary Care Manager gave the initial autism diagnosis, the child can start ABA services, but needs to have a diagnosis from a qualified specialist within a year of beginning ABA.
-This deadline is sometimes flexible if there are no specialized diagnosing providers in the area or if a child is on a waitlist for evaluation.
+Once you are enrolled in EFMP and registered in ECHO, you may be eligible for services under the Autism Care Demonstration (ACD) benefit—a program under TRICARE that allows families to access ABA services for their children diagnosed with autism.
+As of 2019, to qualify, children need to have an autism diagnosis given by a diagnosing specialist (consult your insurer for a full, updated list of accepted specialists).
+If a general physician or PCM gave the initial autism diagnosis, the child can still start ABA services, but will need a diagnosis from a qualified specialist within a year.

-To find an ABA provider, the child’s PCM can refer him/her to a local preferred ABA provider, or families can search for ABA providers using the Provider Directories on the Health Net Federal Services (HNFS) or Humana Military websites and request a referral from their child’s doctor.
-Note that the ACD is available overseas in limited locations – families should contact their regional call center for more information.
+To find an ABA provider, ask the child’s PCM for a referral for ABA services.
+The regional contractor will issue an authorization with a local ABA provider.
+Families can also search for ABA providers using the Provider Directories on the Health Net Federal Services (HNFS) or Humana Military websites.
+Note: The ACD is available overseas in limited locations; contact your regional call center for more information.

 Families can also email this contact if they are experiencing other TRICARE issues that are keeping them from receiving ABA services for their children on the spectrum.